Make-Tarkov-Great-Again/MTGO-Launcher/README.md

 ### Cross Emulation
 MTGO Launcher serves as a unified platform for both SPT-AKI and MTGA, enabling users to conveniently select, download, install, and cross-launch mods for either game.
 This centralized approach simplifies the modding experience by offering a single launcher for multiple emulators, making it more efficient and user-friendly.

+## Planned Features

+Out of game Stash UI

+Numerous debugging tools

+A few secert ones we cant tell you about...

+Charcter Editor

 ## Usage